 The covid-19 pandemic seems to have given a fatal blow to the idea that we all should work from the same office.
-Still, it doesn’t seem like we will be working fully remotely any time soon.
+Still, it doesn’t seem we will be working fully remotely any time soon.

-This is a role I started with great excitement in September 2019, and in my first few months in the job, I was constantly traveling across this vast and diverse region or meeting people in our homely APAC House office.
+This is a role I started with great excitement in September 2019, and in my first few months on the job, I was constantly travelling across this vast and diverse region or meeting people in our APAC House office.
 Personal relationships are essential everywhere, but even more so in Asia, particularly when you work in HR, so meeting people in person was an important part of my job, be it in Singapore, Shanghai, Mumbai, or Ho Chi Minh City.

 I spent months without hugging anyone, and the only people I spoke to in person were the cashier in the supermarket and the security guard of my building.
 As I already mentioned, these were challenging moments personally, but professionally it went much better than I thought.

 The nature of the job changed as we moved into crisis mode and business continuity planning, but the effectiveness and engagement, both my own and that of our teams, didn’t suffer as much as I initially thought, and you could say that it even improved.

 The Singaporean government has established some social distancing regulations, for example, the compulsory use of the mask at the office at all times, or a maximum of three days per week worked from the office, so the office is still more or less empty most days.

-I still go there a couple of days per week.
 I enjoy working from there and meeting people face to face, having lunch, or a coffee break with them, but I also enjoy working from home: the freedom it grants me, no need to commute, and all the other benefits that go with it.

 Would I want to work from the office every day again?
 Definitely not.
 Would I want to work from home every day?
 No way.
-It´s the combination of the two that I personally like.

 Types of remote-working